 It was announced on June 11th, 2020 that tourist visas issued between March 1st and August 31st, 2020 would be extended until March 2021.

 This special Oman visa extension means that travelers who have been unable to make use of their visas because of the current situation will have until early next year to do so.

 The measure is also expected to encourage tourists to apply for an Oman visa once international travel resumes.

 Other measures in place against Coronavirus

 The Omani government takes the safety of its citizens and those visiting the country extremely seriously.
 That is the number one priority behind the temporary visa suspension.

 Besides pausing tourist visas and keeping cruise ships outside of Omani ports, the committee also decided to:

 - Close customer-facing services in both public and private sectors and encourage electronic alternatives

 - Shut mosques and other places of worship

 - Suspend social gatherings including weddings and other events

-- Travelers required to self-isolate for 14 days on arrival
+- Require travelers to self-isolate for 14 days on arrival